wiseman-timelord/aiDEr-Local/README.md

 - Fork Status: Alpha - Under Development.

 ### DEVELOPMENT:
-1. Setup-Install and aiDEr launcher, have been updated to use the default python path, and not the all users path, this fixes issues with aider trying to run `C:\Program`, however, there is still the issue..
+1. Setup-Install and aiDEr launcher, have been updated to use the default python path, and not the all users path, this fixes issues with aider trying to run `C:\Program`, however, there is still the issue when saving files, I told it to use `.\output`..
 ```
 The LLM did not conform to the edit format.
 https://aider.chat/docs/troubleshooting/edit-errors.html